Working from home has been a reality for a lot of people in the last few years with some flexibility around working away from the office.

-From web and video conference calling to instant messaging solutions such as Microsoft Teams, there’s a wealth of communications and technology tools to help small business owners manage a flexible workforce.
+From web and video conference calling such as the well talked about Zoom to instant messaging and file sharing solutions such as Microsoft Teams, there’s a wealth of communication and technology tools to help small business owners manage a flexible and remote workforce.
+We are living in strange times at the moment and maybe Remote working will become the new norm.

 More and more businesses are finding that working flexibly can help reduce business costs without compromising on their efficiency, quality of service, or professional image, and for businesses start-ups this can give them a real competitive edge during the critical first couple of years of operation.